 - Yet curl defining mousse and serum can help.
 Something like BioSilk Silk Therapy can both soften and keep the frizz level in check.

 Unexpected Frizz Fighter: Got a bad case of the frizzies?
-Take hair spray and spray around your crown or wherever the frizz is and using your fingers, stroke your hair pushing the frizz down.
-While this won’t solve the underlying problem that’s causing the frizz, it will make your hair look better.
+Take hairspray and lightly spray around your crown or wherever the frizz is.
+Then using your fingers, gently stroke your tresses pushing the frizz down.
+While this won’t solve the underlying problem causing the frizz it will make your ‘do look better.

 What you use doesn’t necessarily matter.
 You can even use warm olive oil or mayonnaise if nothing else.
 But deep conditioner is all the more important if you choose to use hot styling tools on your tresses.
-The idea is to saturate your hair with the conditioner.
+The idea is to saturate them with the conditioner.

-Trim your hair every six to eight weeks but only if the ends tend to get raggedy.
-To pull this off you need a stylist who knows how to work with curly hair.
+Get a trim every six to eight weeks but only if your ends tend to get raggedy.
+To pull this off properly you need a stylist who knows how to work with curly hair.
 Fact is it needs to be shaped differently than straight hair.

-Cutting your hair when it wet is best.
-This lets the stylist see the shape your curls naturally take.
+Getting a trim when your mane is wet is best.
+Reason being the stylist can see the shape your curls naturally take.

-Layers are good.
-Having different length strands helps you to avoid mushroom head.
-You know where it poofs out into a triangle shape?
+Again, layers are good.
+Because having different length strands helps you to avoid mushroom head.
+You know where it poofs out into that dreaded triangle shape?

 One more moisturizing point you’ve heard again and again.
 Drink plenty of fluids.
 Preferably water.
 Which is not only good for your hair, it also helps improve your skin, your eyes become clear and you’ll just glow.

-There’s not a lot you may be able to do with yours at times too.
+There’s not a lot you may be able to do about any of that at times.

 All of which might explain the constant search for useable advice, tips and tricks.

-Yet any tips or tricks you read (even these) are certainly not absolutes.
-How your hair responds may be quite different from the girl sitting next to you.
-It may respond differently than your sister’s curly hair too even.
-But these tips are still likely useful if nothing else as a reminder of the things you can do to tame your curly locks.
+But these tips are still likely useful, if nothing else, as a reminder of the things you can do to tame your curly locks.